zalotesta/zalotesta/README.md

 ![alt header photo](https://github.com/zalotesta/zalotesta/blob/master/header_photo.jpeg)

-### Hi there 👋 👨🏽‍💻
+### Hi there 👋 💻
 I'm Zalo Testa and I have always been a self-taught and technological enthusiast.
-Today, I am learning about frontend programming, crypto economy and blockchain | You can contact me through the networks 📲 :+1:
+Today, I am learning about frontend programming, crypto economy and blockchain | You can contact me through the twitter or linkedin 📲 :+1:

 <!--- 🔭 I’m currently working on .
 - 🌱 I’m currently learning .